PrefectHQ/prefect/docs/guides/webhooks.md

 receive events from other systems and transforms them into Prefect [events](/cloud/events/) for use in [automations](/cloud/automations/).

-Webhooks are defined by two essential components: a unique URL, and a template that translates incoming web requests to a Prefect event.
+Webhooks are defined by two essential components: a unique URL and a template that translates incoming web requests to a Prefect event.

 ## Configure webhooks